 Interlibrary Loan helps UGA faculty, students, staff and eligible affiliates borrow and request items that are not available at UGA.
 We also supply materials owned by the UGA Libraries to other libraries, both nationally and internationally.

-Before submitting a request, confirm that the book, media, dissertation, or article you need is not available at UGA Libraries.
+Before submitting a request, you can see if the book, media, dissertation, or article you need is available at UGA Libraries, by checking the GIL-Find Catalog.
 If available, you can request that we email you PDF scans of articles and book chapters.
 Books at other USG libraries are also available via our GIL-Express service.
 You can also request that the library purchase an item.

 - Whole textbooks cannot be borrowed via Interlibrary Loan.